BRCAChallenge/brca-exchange/CONTRIBUTING.md

 # Contributing Guide

+If you do not have write permissions, but would like to make a contribution, please refer to the following guidelines.

 ## Pull Request Guidelines

-Before submitting a pull request, please make sure to meet the following guidelines.
+Before submitting a pull request, please make sure to meet the following:

 1. Include tests for bug fixes.
 Make sure the tests fail if the bug persists and pass if the bug is resolved.
 1. Make any necessary updates to documentation.